- About Us

 For regular admission in which your child will start at the beginning of the school year, you will receive details from your child’s Division Dean about preparing for the start of school.

 If you have enrolled later in the school year, we will provide a personalized packet of information that outlines everything you will need to know.

 We host a new family BBQ at the beginning of each school year.
-Information about this event will be posted when the date for the 2018-19 school year has been scheduled.

 The Lower School Division Dean will mail a letter to each student’s home with class assignments the week before the start of school.
 Students will have an opportunity to visit their classrooms and teachers during Back to School Night.

 Middle and Upper School students receive their schedules, including course, teacher and locker assignments, on Back to School Night.

 Over the summer, you will receive information from the Admission Office, as well as information from each Division Dean.
 These communications will keep you up-to-date on events and information for the start of school.
 Throughout the year we will send out our weekly newsletter, The Valwood View, on Thursdays.